How to Make a Snail Frog Closure

 |Step 7: And you're done and ready to attach it to the garment!|

-Posted on Feb 21st, 2013 in design, online extras, how-to, embellishments, closures, snail frog
+Posted on Feb 21st, 2013 in design, online extras, All How-To, embellishments, closures, snail frog